lee-hodg/fpghost.github.io/_posts/2020-11-17-covid-analysis.md

 ## Evolution in terms of case numbers

 We can get an idea of the speed covid spread per country by plotting the time series of the case count.
-To keep the charts uncluttered we will do this for just the 5 countries with the most cases
+To keep the charts uncluttered I will do this for just the 5 countries with the most cases.

 ![alt]({{ site.url }}{{ site.baseurl }}/assets/images/covid_evo_cases.png)